 The University System of Georgia online degrees is a program set up by the state government to support Georgia residents in furthering their education online.
 This system allows 26 public universities in Georgia to come together to offer core classes to students working towards a degree.
 The university system of Georgia online degrees allows you to pull the classes you need from multiple universities.
 This lets you learn from a variety of experienced faculty members, learn through different modalities, and get all the education you need in order to earn your online degree.

 The way the system will work for you depends on your current education level.
 If you’re working toward your bachelor’s degree, you’ll start with eCore.
 These classes allow you to gain a base of knowledge required for most bachelor’s degree programs.
-You’ll be able to transfer these classes to a school of choice, if you decide you’d like to do so.
-This is a great option for people who know they want to further their education, but aren’t sure of the major they’d like to choose.
-If you already have your bachelor’s degree (or know what you’d like to major in) or you’re working toward your masters or doctorate degree, you’ll be able to so through the eMajor system.
+You’ll be able to transfer these classes to a school of choice if you decide you’d like to do so.
+This is a great option for people who know they want to further their education but aren’t sure of the major they’d like to choose.
+If you already have your bachelor’s degree (or know what you’d like to major in) or you’re working toward your master’s or doctorate degree, you’ll be able to do so through the eMajor system.
 This system provides a public university education completely online in a variety of degree areas.